 1. When they’re not in the meat industry, after piglets are born, their mothers will instinctually clean them and make a nest.

 There are few animals who look happier than newborn piglets.
 Adorbz!

 2. But this is what a piglet birth looks like on factory farms:

-The mother can’t make a nest or clean her baby because she can’t even turn around.
+The mother can’t make a nest or clean her baby because she doesn’t even have enough space to turn around.

-3. That’s because mother pigs are often confined to gestation crates while they are pregnant …
+3. That’s because mother pigs are usually confined to gestation crates while they are pregnant …

 4. … and farrowing crates while they nurse.